 The fact that a quarter of people in the UK will not walk for more than 15 minutes at a time has really shocked me (read it here).
 I often say I’m a couch potato, I am very good at wasting time sat on my bum watching random stuff on the telly box, but 15 minutes walking is nothing to me, so maybe I need to reconsider my definition of lazy?!
 Anyway, alongside my #OneHourOutside challenge, I thought I would take another proactive step to do something about this ridiculous statistic and spell out a few of the benefits of getting outside here on my blog.

 Sunflowers on a grey day.

 I guess most people who read Splodz Blogz already enjoy getting outside, that being one of the main topics I ramble on about, and so I am probably preaching to the converted.
 But I wanted to present a few reasons why we should all be spending more time outdoors.
 To spell out the benefits, if you like, to do my bit to try and encourage people (including myself) to leave the house and explore the countryside.
 To get out into nature and enjoy the beauty of the fresh air.

 Exploring woodland in Lincolnshire.

-Did you know that it isn’t just me who thinks that getting outside is good for my body, mind and soul?
+Thankfully it isn’t just me who thinks that getting outside is good for my body, mind and soul.
 It’s actually pretty well documented that spending time in nature, exploring the countryside, going for a walk and breathing in the fresh air, is good for us.
 Getting our one hour outside each day can offer relief from all kinds of things, and it is an incredibly good habit to keep.
 Here are a few of my favourite reasons to spend time outside…

 Three Important Benefits of Getting Outside